plioi/plioi.github.io/_posts/2013-02-07-composable-operations.markdown

 ## Parsley's Default Parsers

 The default parser implementations are as frustrating to write as the sample from last week, since they are written in terms of the awkward low-level API.
 However, they make things easier on the end user, as we'll see next week.
-They are found under the <a href="https://github.com/plioi/parsley/tree/cb69098da8135f7ac5fb1b0f84071e0e8b94b8a0/src/Parsley/Primitives">Primitives</a> folder.
+They are found under the [Primitives](https://github.com/plioi/parsley/tree/cb69098da8135f7ac5fb1b0f84071e0e8b94b8a0/src/Parsley/Primitives) folder.
 Four of these are relevant to today's discussion:

 **TokenByKindParser** - Last week we wrote a parser that takes an expected token *kind* and demands that the next token in the input be of that kind.
 On success, the token is consumed.
 For instance, if you are parsing C# you may reach a point where you expect the next token to be an identifier.
 You don't care what specific identifier it is, only that it is an identifier as opposed to an operator or number.
 The real implementation of that class in Parsley is called TokenByKindParser: